mortenarendt/basicR4FOOD/Exercises.md

 Produce two sets of summary stats: First, descriptive stats for one variable for each design cell and Second, the mean value for all aroma compounds across all design cells.

 Use aggregate() for both.
-Here are some inspiration
+Here you get some inspiration

 ``` r
 aggregate(X$`1Butanol`, list(X$ti...,X$...),function(x) c(length(x), mean(x),...))